 The difference between renewable and green energy is small.
 It distinguishes renewables that are zero-impact from renewables that have a slight or moderate impact.

 Proponents of nuclear energy make an argument for the clean and renewable nature of nuclear fission plants.
 Nuclear plants, however, are not carbon neutral.
 You must mine the earth to build the plant, store radioactive material for an extended period, and run the risk of a nuclear meltdown.

 You can make an argument for nuclear as a renewable but not a green energy source.
 Green energy includes anything that has a zero-impact on the environment.

 How is Power Generated Currently?

-The electricity produced by the generators spinning of a turbine can be used immediately, or, stored in a battery for later use.
+The electricity produced by the generators spinning of a turbine can be expended immediately, or, stored in a battery for later use.
 The standard method of making the generator turbine spin is steam heat.

 None of this, however, has changed Washington’s stance on the global climate change outlook.
 The White House seems happy to increase coal production tenfold.

 The simple process of spinning the turbine with steam is a necessity that brought the world to its current dependency on fossil fuels.